Azzam Pasha quotation: Historical context

-In Horowitz's account, Azzam declared:
+According to Horowitz's State in the Making (1953), Azzam stated:The Arab world is not in a compromising mood.
+It’s likely, Mr. Horowitz, that your plan is rational and logical, but the fate of nations is not decided by rational logic.
+Nations never concede; they fight.
+You won’t get anything by peaceful means or compromise.
+You can, perhaps, get something, but only by the force of arms.
 We shall try to defeat you.
-I am not sure we'll succeed, but we'll try.
+I’m not sure we'll succeed, but we'll try.
 We were able to drive out the Crusaders, but on the other hand we lost Spain and Persia.
 It may be that we shall lose Palestine.
-But it's too late to talk of peaceful solutions.
+But it’s too late to talk of peaceful solutions ...